QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 k_{T+1}: \quad -\lambda q_0^{T+1} \leq 0, \ \leq 0 \text{ if } k_{T+1}=0; \ =0 \text{ if } k_{T+1}>0
 ```

-Now we plug in our guesses of prices and embark on some algebra in the hope of recovering all first-order necessary conditions
+Now we plug in our guesses of prices and do some algebra in the hope of recovering all first-order necessary conditions
 {eq}`constraint1`-{eq}`constraint4` for the planning problem from this lecture {doc}`Cass-Koopmans Planning Model <cass_koopmans_1>`.

 Combining {eq}`cond1` and {eq}`eq-price`, we get: